 In our opinion only rivalled by the great temples of Bagan, Angkor Wat was originally constructed as a Hindu temple, during the Khmer Empire, before being gradually transformed into a Buddhist temple.

 Looking for some more inspiration about some of the great landmarks in Asia?
-We’ve got a whole host of amazing landmarks and iconic building to explore when visiting Indonesia, Myanmar, Singapore, Thailand, Vietnam and Malaysia!
+We’ve got a whole host of amazing landmarks and iconic building to explore when visiting Indonesia, Myanmar, Singapore, Thailand, Vietnam, Sri Lanka and Malaysia!

 Great Wall of China